Three bridges, two dams, and a waterfall

 Between Flat Rock and Beebe Lake, Fall Creek accelerates from a quiet stream to a series of rapids and a dramatic waterfall.

 After heavy rain or when the snow is melting the creek is a torrent.
 During a drought it is reduced to a lazy flow.
+The U.S. Geological Survey has a gauge near The Byway, with online data that goes back almost 100 years.

 Three historically interesting bridges cross Fall Creek as it flows through Forest Home.
 They are Sackett Bridge, which is a footbridge, and two single-lane road bridges with the prosaic names of Downstream Bridge and Upstream Bridge.
 In the past the Downstream Bridge was often called the Lower Bridge.